-7:13(2)(j) of the WHW FR: right of consent OC: right to be consulted
+7:13(2)(j) of the WHW

-- For all course units of the bachelor's examination, the opportunity to take assessments will be offered twice per academic year, including the regular opportunity and the resit. - 2.
+- 1. For all course units of the bachelor's examination, the opportunity to take assessments will be offered twice per academic year, including the regular opportunity and the resit. - 2.
 Paragraph 1 does not apply to the course unit bachelor thesis.
-Possibilities for a resit for the bachelor thesis can be found in the Rules & Regulations of the Examination board. - 3.
+Possibilities for a resit for the bachelor thesis can be found in Article 6.1 of the Rules & Regulations of the Examination Board. - 3.
 An assessment can consist of two or more partial assessments.
 The results of these partial assessments together determine the results of the assessment. - 4.
 The times and the locations for written assessments will be announced through timetables.
 The manner of enrolment and the enrolment period for the written assessments will be announced via MyEUR. - 5.
 In line with the Rules of Order for Assessments at EUR and in the event of force majeure, the set times may be changed. - 6.
-At the request of the examiner, in special cases the examination board may allow an assessment to be taken at a different time than previously determined.
+At the request of the examiner, in special cases the Examination Board may allow an assessment to be taken at a different time than previously determined.
 The decision must be announced at least one week prior to the said assessment via Canvas. - 7.
-Oral assessments will be taken at a time to be determined by the relevant examiner(s), if possible after consultation with the student. - 8.
+Oral assessments will be taken at a time to be determined by the relevant examiner(s), in consultation with the student. - 8.
 A student can take up to 15 EC resits of assessments per academic year. - 9.
-Per the student's request, an additional assessment opportunity may be offered if the following conditions are satisfied: - a) The student has failed just one component of the bachelor's examination, and - b) The student has taken part in all regular assessment opportunities, and - c) The date of the additional assessment opportunity must be at least one month before the date of the next regular assessment of the relevant component. - d) No form of fraud from the student must have been established by the examination board for the relevant course.
+Per the student's request, an additional assessment opportunity may be offered if the following conditions are satisfied: - a) The student has failed just one component of the bachelor's examination, and - b) The student has taken part in all regular assessment opportunities, and - c) The date of the additional assessment opportunity must be at least one month before the date of the next regular assessment of the relevant component, and - d) No form of fraud from the student must have been established by the Examination Board for the relevant course.

-In case of special circumstances, the examination board can deviate from the above conditions.
+In case of special circumstances, the Examination Board can deviate from the above conditions.
 Practical exercises (including the thesis) are excluded from this regulation.